tritemio/FRETBursts/docs/source/installation.rst

 Quick: Source installation
 --------------------------

-To perfom a "source installation", i.e. executing FRETBursts from the source folder download the code from GitHub, and execute the ipython notebook `FRETBursts Installation`.
+To perform a "source installation", i.e. executing FRETBursts from the source folder, download the code from GitHub, and execute the ipython notebook `FRETBursts Installation`.

-You also need to make copy of `load_fretbursts.py` that is used in ipython notebooks to load FRETBursts.
+You also need to copy the `load_fretbursts.py` script into your ipython notebooks folder.

 Source installation description (long)